 The crucial question in the discussion of Dirk Ohlmeier's contribution was: How honest may, yes, applicants really have to be.
 In his contribution, Ohlmeier wrote:

-It remains questionable whether this question-answer game is the right way?
-The added value of rehearsed interviews that run according to the schema F can not be effective ...
-It is often forgotten that candidates in job interviews in the candidate role slip.
-However, this represents only one facet of the candidate and is not necessarily the same as the role of the employee, colleague or supervisor.
+It remains questionable whether this question and answer game is the right way?
+The added value of rehearsed interviews that follow the F scheme cannot be effective ...
+It is often forgotten that candidates slip into the applicant role in interviews.
+However, this is only one facet of the candidate and is not necessarily the same as the role of the employee, colleague or manager.

 Applicants, are you open?